aery32/aery32-refguide/source/use_with_st2.rst

 .. note::

-	These instructions are written for Windows, but should work similarly in Linux and Mac OS X
+	These instructions are written for Windows but should work similarly in Linux and Mac OS X

 Aery32 Framework comes with the default `Sublime Text 2 <http://www.sublimetext.com/2>`_ project file which you can use straight away.
 The quickest way to start the project is to browse to the project directory and open ``aery32.sublime-project`` file using the right click and selecting *Open with Sublime Text 2*.